COCOFLOSS DENTIST REVIEW

 As an Amazon Associate, Mouthpower.org earns from qualifying purchases.

 A lot of people have issues with flossing, I’m a dentist, and I know that everyone hates to floss.
-Dentists like myself love to recommend new kinds of products if we think that it might increase flossing compliance.
+Dentists like myself love to recommend products like Cocofloss if we think that it might increase flossing compliance.

 The reason why most dentists recommend floss for interdental cleaning is that it physically touches the contacts between the teeth and removes the bacterial plaque buildup from the areas that toothbrush bristles just can’t reach.
 Other flossing options like water flossers and air flossers don’t physically separate where two teeth touch and so they do not have quite as good of a result.

-Each string of Cocofloss is made of over 500+ polyester filaments interwoven together and covered with coconut oil.
-The textured weave allows the floss to cleanse in between teeth, trapping and removing plaque and food particles.
+Each string of Cocofloss is made of over 500+ polyester filaments interwoven together and infused with coconut oil, essential oils, and aromas.
+The polyester filaments are spun from recycled water bottles.

 If you were to use about 45cm of floss per day, one roll would last about 2 months.

 Cocofloss is actually not for everyone.
 It is pretty thick and it has these fibers on it and so it would be difficult for someone who has crooked or crowded teeth that have very tight contacts if it’s difficult for you to press the floss down between the teeth.
 Coconut floss might be even more difficult.
 It’s wonderful for people who have little gaps between the teeth or have what we call black triangles which are spaces between where the two teeth touch and the gum tissue below that.
 Areas that tend to collect food and debris.